Mom, I hope you’re ready for the March Quiz because I have some announcements to make.

 Mom!
 She used to sing backup for various singers, not the least of which was James Taylor.

-So, now, since March 25th is both Elton John’s and Aretha Franklin’s birthday, they’re going to lead us into the Quiz with “Border Song”.
+Now, since March 25th is both Elton John’s and Aretha Franklin’s birthday, they’re going to lead us into the Quiz with “Border Song”.

 So, now it appears that not only do I take online cases but also, apparently, Text Message Cases as well!
 I got the following text message yesterday: